NVIDIA/NeMo-Aligner/docs/user-guide/DPO.rst

             set +x

 During DPO training, there will be several metrics recorded to WandB which you can monitor, chiefly acc (representing the percentage amount whereby the model's chosen rewards are greater than the rejected rewards).
-The "reward" in this case is calculated as the difference between model log probs and the reference log probs, multiplied by the KL penalty (beta in the original paper), for the chosen and rejected responses.
+The ``reward`` in this case is calculated as the difference between model log probs and the reference log probs, multiplied by the KL penalty (beta in the original paper), for the chosen and rejected responses.
 During training, the acc should generally be increasing, but don't worry if its absolute value remains low, as it doesn't correlate to finalised MTBench or MMLU scores.
 It should just be generally increasing.
-Other metrics to keep an eye on are the rewards_chosen_mean and rewards_rejected_mean, which represent the average of the "rewards" as defined above.
+Other metrics to keep an eye on are the rewards_chosen_mean and rewards_rejected_mean, which represent the average of the ``rewards`` as defined above.
 Again, the absolute values aren't necessarily so important as the face the the chosen_mean should be greater than the rejected_mean over time, and the greater that difference, the better.
-All metrics will be grouped by either "train/" or "val/" in WandB, representing whether that metric is from the training or validation set, respectively.
+All metrics will be grouped by either ``train/`` or ``val/`` in WandB, representing whether that metric is from the training or validation set, respectively.

 When it comes to ideal hyperparameters for DPO training, much will depend on the characteristics of your SFT (or base/foundation) model, so there are no one-size-fits-all parameters which will work in all cases.
 However, the following the following is a brief overview of which hyperparameters we have perturbed for various model sizes and their effects: